Engineering Notes

 Crew-based agent architectures have a deep parallel in organizational theory and team science.
 Meredith Belbin’s Team Roles theory (1981) identified nine roles that high-performing human teams exhibit: Plant (creative thinker), Monitor Evaluator (critical analyst), Implementer (practical executor), and others.
 Effective teams have complementary roles, not duplicate ones.

 This maps directly to agent crew design.
 A crew with a “creative brainstormer” agent and a “critical reviewer” agent mirrors Belbin’s Plant and Monitor Evaluator.
-Research in organizational behavior shows that role clarity reduces conflict and increases productivity—the same holds for AI agent crews where ambiguous roles lead to redundant or contradictory outputs.
+Research in organizational behavior shows that role clarity reduces conflict and increases productivity.
+Ambiguous roles in AI agent crews produce the same problems: redundant or contradictory outputs.

 From distributed systems, the principle of separation of concerns applies: each agent owns a bounded domain, communicates through well-defined interfaces, and can be developed, tested, and improved independently.
-This modularity is what makes microservices architectures scale—and it’s what makes crew-based agents maintainable.
+This modularity is what makes crew-based agents maintainable as systems grow.

 Exercise: Design and Compare a Two-Agent Crew vs. a Single Agent